 Amy DePierre, Co-Chair

-Amy received her B.A. in Psychology from the University of Nebraska-Lincoln, and her M.S. in Environmental Science with a focus on sustainable small-scale agriculture systems from the University of Colorado, Denver.
+Amy received her B.A. in Psychology from the University of Nebraska - Lincoln, and her M.S. in Environmental Science from the University of Colorado Denver.

 April works at the U.S. Environmental Protection Agency as a Toxics Release Inventory and Healthy Schools Coordinator.
 Experience working on environmental justice, environmental and land use planning, grant management, policy at the Federal and local level.
 April is passionate about the environment and community.
 April supports building and maintaining an inclusive community that supports healthy and active living for all residents.
 April has lived in Wheat Ridge 2012.